Last Updated on 2025-07-24 by Jorge Bastos

 If you happen to crave Indian food while in Madeira, this is the place to go.
 It has all the typical Indian dishes, which are usually very delicious.
 It is a pleasant space with a beautiful terrace overlooking the sea.

-It’s close to the hotel area, so it’s quite possible that you’ll be staying nearby and it’s very convenient to go there.
+It’s close to the hotel area, so it’s quite likely that you’ll be staying nearby, and it’s very convenient to visit.

 - Price – Price 15 to 20 € per person